Announcing an Innovative, Comprehensive Social Advancement Agenda that Can End Our Dark Times

 If you believe that our economic and political systems require fundamental advancements, you will find this website and my books interesting, and I hope much more—inspiring and useful.
 If you would be satisfied with minor economic and political system reforms, you will not be interested in my work.

 If instituted, the political system advancements I detail will create a better-functioning democracy than has ever existed in a large society.
-A well-functioning democracy will enable us to institute the economic system advancements I detail that will eliminate poverty, create a large dominant middle class, and bring democracy into the workplace.
+A well-functioning democracy will enable us to institute my proposed economic system advancements that will eliminate poverty, create a large dominant middle class, and bring democracy into the workplace.

 Our nation’s birth was an integral part of the Age of Enlightenment when aristocratic societies were made more egalitarian and democratic.
 A New Enlightenment era must now begin, this time to radically advance the conditions of all races and genders.
 Read more.